By Eric Johnson

 “Look, if there is any name that is totally honorable in its derivation, it is the name Mormon.
 And so, when someone asks me about it and what it means, I quietly say—‘Mormon means more good.’”
 (The Prophet Joseph Smith first said this in 1843; see Times and Seasons, 4:194; Teachings of the Prophet Joseph Smith, pp. 299–300.)
 (Source)

-President Hinckley pointed to the church’s founder for his inspiration in saying that “Mormon means more good.”
+Notice it was church founder, Joseph Smith who claimed the word “Mormon” means “more good.”
 In fact, Smith used nicknames more than once.
 One time he stated, “We should gather all the good and true principles in the world and treasure them up, or we shall not come out true ‘Mormons’” (Teachings of the Prophet Joseph Smith, p.
 316).
 He also said, “One of the grand fundamental principles of ‘Mormonism’ is to receive truth, let it come from whence it may” (History of the Church 5:499).

 Concerning Smith’s obvious tongue-in-cheek definition of the word “Mormon,” President Hinckley continued:

-Although it is obvious that Nelson wanted church nicknames at that time, President Hinckley apparently did not agree.
-Could the apostle have been stewing for close to three decades, waiting for his turn to become the top leader so he could institute his policy?
+Although it is obvious that Nelson disliked church nicknames at that time, President Hinckley apparently did not agree.
+Could the apostle have been stewing for close to three decades, waiting for his turn to become the top leader so he could institute this directive?
 It sure looks that way from this outsider’s point of view.
-Still, if God is offended at the use of these nicknames, one would think that at least one of his sixteen predecessors would have received the same memo from God and initiated a ban on nicknames.
+Still, if Jesus is offended by the use of these nicknames, one would think that at least one of his sixteen predecessors would have received the same memo from God and initiated a ban on nicknames.
 Imagine for all those years how bad God must have felt whenever:

 - the “Mormon Tabernacle Choir” performed